-The Bachelor of Applied Science in Energy Production and Distribution is a completion degree that builds on the technical expertise and experience of students who successfully complete the Associate of Applied Science in Energy Production or a related program offered by Lake Michigan College or equivalent programs from other institutions.
+The Bachelor of Applied Science in Energy Production and Distribution Management is a completion degree that builds on the technical expertise and experience of students who successfully complete any degree offered in the Career and Workforce Education Division at Lake Michigan College or equivalent programs from other institutions.

-Upper level coursework focuses on business practices, operations management methods, and skills that can be applied in an array of occupations within the energy industry.
-With appropriate industry experience, graduates of the Bachelor of Applied Science in Energy Production and Distribution Management program can expect to compete for energy industry positions such as power plant operator, shift leader, project manager, maintenance supervisor, production manager, and team leader.
+Upper level coursework focuses on business practices, operations management methods and skills that can be applied in an array of occupations within the energy industry or other technical fields.